Science Olympiad

 Get ready for Science Olympiad!

-Purdue Northwest has been hosting Regional Competitions for more than two decades.
-This year, we were proud to host both a Regional Competition on February 10, 2024 and a State Tournament on March 23, 2024.
+Purdue University Northwest has been hosting Indiana Science Olympiad Tournaments for more than two decades.
+This year, we are proud to host a Regional Wildcard Tournament on March 14, 2026.
+We are excited to see what the top middle and high school students have for us!

 Two lion statues on the Hammond Campus